Three Research Clusters

 The empirical work of this cluster is devoted to understanding the impact of firm dynamics and innovation on the productivity of firms and regions.
 The research on innovations is largely based on the use of firm, patent and publication data and on linking this.
 Firm dynamics and labour market adjustments are analysed using linked employer-employee data.

-Research Cluster Financial Stability and Regulation
+Research Cluster "Financial Resilience and Regulation"

-Since the financial crisis of 2008/2009, there have been numerous initiatives to re-regulate the financial system (Basel III, liquidity regulation, separation of commercial and investment banking, management compensation etc).
-While well intended, these initiatives are faced with severe obstacles.
+Since the financial crisis of 2008/2009, there have been numerous initiatives to re-regulate the financial system (Basel III, liquidity regulation, separation of commercial and investment banking, management compensation etc.).
+While well intentioned, these initiatives are faced with severe obstacles.
 For example, financial systems are internationally interlinked, financial institutions operate globally, the interaction between different regulatory changes is poorly understood and policy makers tend to disagree on the ultimate objective of the re-regulation, because they place themselves on different points on the trade-off between tighter financial regulation and growth.